heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 ### How to secure an API

-You might have noticed that the API we have just created is not very secure: we do not want to allow anyone to create, read, update or delete users.
+You might have noticed that the API we have just created is not very secure: for the time being, everyone can create, read, update or delete our users.

 Some APIs are public and do not require any authentication.
 However, most APIs are private and require authentication.

-Securing an API is not an easy task and is out of the scope of this course (you can check the [Go further](#go-further) section if you want to implement if yourself).
-You will learn how to secure a web application in future courses.
+Securing an API is not an easy task and is out of the scope of this teaching unit (you can check the [Go further](#go-further) section if you want to implement if yourself).
+You will learn how to secure a web application in future teaching units.

-In the context of this course, it is not important that the API is secure.
+In the context of this teaching unit, it is not important that the API is secure.
 It is more important to understand the basics of how to design, how to develop and how to document an API.

 ## Go further